Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation

-The ternary Li--Co--O system is well-known for its prototypical compound, the lithium cobalt oxide LiCoO$_2$, a cornerstone cathode material in lithium-ion batteries~\cite{MIZUSHIMA1980}.
+The ternary Li--Co--O system is well-known for its prototypical compound, lithium cobalt oxide LiCoO$_2$, a cornerstone cathode material in lithium-ion batteries~\cite{MIZUSHIMA1980}.
 Its layered structure enables reversible lithium intercalation, a critical feature for energy storage applications.
 LiCoO$_2$ exists in two primary crystalline forms: a high-temperature (HT) hexagonal phase and a low-temperature (LT) cubic spinel-related phase, with the HT-LiCoO$_2$ rhombohedral structure being the preferred choice for battery applications~\cite{ANTOLINI2004}.
-For this latter compound, Li$^+$ cations are intercalated between sheets of edge-sharing CoO$_6$ octahedra, while cobalt in its +3 oxidation state achieves the charge neutrality with the 2 O$^{2-}$.
+For this latter compound, Li$^+$ cations are intercalated between sheets of edge-sharing CoO$_6$ octahedra, while cobalt in its +3 oxidation state balances the charge of the two O$^{2-}$ anions.
 The $d^6$ low-spin electron configuration of Co$^{3+}$ favors octahedral coordination, splitting $d$-orbitals to stabilize the structure through crystal field effects.

-Our aim in this case study is to deliberately induce metastable structures which are not dominant in the training database.
-By doing so, we seek to demonstrate that alternative coordination environments, such as reduced coordination numbers of 4, can be enforced, enabling in silico design of novel crystalline structures.
+Our aim in this case study is to deliberately enrich coordination environments that are not dominant in the training database.
+By doing so, we seek to demonstrate that reduced coordination numbers, such as fourfold Co--O environments, can be enforced, enabling targeted in silico exploration of candidate crystalline structures.

 The results of guidance toward 4-fold Co--O coordination are shown in Fig.~\ref{fig:Li-Co-O}.
 This motif, commonly associated with Co$^{2+}$, appears as the second-most populated coordination in both the reference dataset and the non-guided samples (Fig.~\ref{fig:Li-Co-O}A).
-Applying guidance substantially enhances this feature, and the effect is statistically significant ($p = 0.02$).
-Despite the model cell-size cap, the guided run yields a predicted relatively stable tetragonal Li$_3$CoO$_4$ structure (Fig.~\ref{fig:Li-Co-O}B and D) that realizes the targeted Co--O environment.
+Applying guidance substantially enhances this feature, and the effect is statistically significant ($p = 0.021$).
+The lowest-energy reference structure with near-zero Co--O coordination loss, HT-Li$_5$CoO$_4$ (Fig.~\ref{fig:Li-Co-O}C), is a spinel-like compound related to the Li$_5$FeO$_4$ prototype\cite{li5feo4} and contains 80 atoms per cell, placing it outside the current MatterGen cell-size limit.
+The guided run instead yields a much smaller constraint-satisfying tetragonal Li$_3$CoO$_4$ candidate with 8 atoms per primitive cell (Fig.~\ref{fig:Li-Co-O}B and D), which is nevertheless low in energy, at $\sim$0.10~eV/atom above the reference hull.

-Li$_3$CoO$_4$ contains 8 atoms per primitive cell, markedly fewer than the thermodynamically stable Li$_5$CoO$_4$ (Fig.~\ref{fig:Li-Co-O}C).
-The latter is a spinel-like reference compound, related to the Li$_5$FeO$_4$ prototype.\cite{li5feo4}.
-The generated Li$_3$CoO$_4$ is $\sim$0.10~eV/atom above the convex hull.